Performs a synchronous build with logon credentials, waiting for the build to complete before returning.

 Whether to use the impersonated identity of the calling thread for the build thread.
 If False, the default identity of the process will be used for the build thread.

-The user account name for an logon identity to use for any process started by build actions or script that call RunProgram/Ex or a Run Program action.
+The user account name for an logon identity to use for any process started by build actions or script that call RunProgram/Ex or a Run Program or derived action.
 This is the name of the user account to log on to.
 If you use the UPN format, user@DNS_domain_name, the domain field must be blank.
 The user account must have the Log On Locally permission on the local computer.
 This permission is granted to all users on workstations and servers, but only to administrators on domain controllers.
 If specified, the process will be created with the specified credentials.
 If blank, the process will be created using the default identify of the calling process.

 Note: When specifying user credentials, processes started by the build will inherit the environment block of the calling process.